[Moderate revision–posted 9/12/19 (replaces 6/12/14 edition)]

 b.
 All information acquired in the investigation of any known or suspected violation of this policy shall be confidential unless disclosure is authorized by law.

-Employees (faculty, staff, or student employees) found to be in violation of this policy will be subject to disciplinary action up to and including termination, and may be subject to additional legal action.
+Employees (faculty, staff, or student employees) found to be in violation of this policy will be subject to corrective action up to and including termination, and may be subject to additional legal action.

-The procedures set forth in TTU OP 70.31, Employee Conduct, Discipline, and Separations, shall apply to non-faculty employees.
+The procedures set forth in TTU OP 70.31, Employee Conduct, Coaching, Corrective Action, and Termination, shall apply to non-faculty employees.

 For the purpose of this policy, "students" refers to all students enrolled at TTU, TTUHSC, or an affiliated institution, who, as part of their curriculum, attend or participate in classes at TTU.
 Additional policies and procedures concerning students are set forth in the TTU Student Handbook.